 The Water Moccasin has perhaps the most notorious reputation in the U.S. for being overly aggressive.
 There are more urban legends about these “demons” than any other snake.
-I’ve heard everything from them chasing people, to jumping out of trees on folks, and even climbing into boats to bite hapless fishermen.
-In my experience, and in the experience of my many snake-expert friends, this reputation is completely undeserved.
+We’ve heard everything from them chasing people, to jumping out of trees on folks, and even climbing into boats to bite hapless fishermen.
+In our experience, and in the experience of our many snake-expert friends, this reputation is completely undeserved.
 These snakes are as likely to flee from humans as pretty much any other snake.

-Below is a photo I took in Central Florida of a young Water Moccasin I found crossing the road, late at night.
+Below is a photo we took in Central Florida of a young Water Moccasin crossing the road, late at night.
 Check out that triangular head, and chubby body!
-Although I do not encourage you to do this yourself, I really wanted to capture the iconic photo of this snake gaping at me, to show off its bright white mouth, that gives it its common name.
-Try as I might, the snake simply would not cooperate.
-I nudged it, prodded it, and even put a little pressure on it with my foot, but the darn thing refused to show off its mouth, or jump up and bite me on the face.
+Although we don’t encourage you to do this yourself, we really wanted to capture the iconic photo of this snake gaping, to show off its bright white mouth, that gives it its common name.
+Try as we might, the snake simply would not cooperate.
+We nudged it, prodded it, and I even put a little pressure on it with my foot, but the darn thing refused to show off its mouth, or jump up and bite me on the face.
 He just kept crawling away!
 Maybe he was just exhausted from biting his limit of fishermen that day.
 Or maybe all those stories you’ve heard, are just fish tales.
 Consider the source. *wink*

 Below is a photo of an adult Western Water Moccasin.
 You’ll notice that it is much darker, and lacks much of the pattern of the young one above.
 This photographer was able to get the photo I was hoping for, and if you look closely, you can even see the elliptical pupil, differentiating it from the round pupil of the Water Snake.